vsg-dev/vsgTutorial/2_Foundations/ReaderWriter.md

 permalink: /foundations/ReaderWriter
 ---

-The VulkanSceneGraph provides extensiuble support for reading/writing scene graph and asscated objects.
+The VulkanSceneGraph provides extensible support for reading/writing scene graph and associated objects.
 Extensibility can be found at the low level of serializaton support for individual objects and high level with ReaderWriters that support reading/writing of single or collections of objects to files/streams.
 Cross platform file system functionality is also provided where C++17 support is lacking.
 An extensible vsg::Logger and i/ostrream support for native types rounds out functionality found in the [include/vsg/io](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/include/vsg/io) directory.

 ## Reading & Writing